Clouds Over Owens Valley, Winter, 1979

 The wrong polarizing filer

 This photo was taken back in the fall of 1979 on a car trip.
-Driving my old 1972 Fiat 128 (the basic design of the more famous Yugo-yes, it was just as bad also), I had stopped at Olancha to get gas and saw this cloud formation.
+Driving my old 1972 Fiat 128 (the basic design of the more famous Yugo- yes, it was just as bad also), I stopped at Olancha to get gas and saw this cloud formation.
 I pulled out my trusty Olympus OM-1 35mm camera with one of my most beloved lenses, the Olympus 21mm f3.5.
 The polarizing filter I was using on the lens was not designed for that wide of an angel lens.
 The filter had caused all four corners to go black, producing a very noticeable vignette of the image.

 I have always liked this photo, but it never entirely made the grade because of that vignette.
-Now, after scanning the slide and doing retouching in Photoshop, I was able to correct that issue.
-I have recently and made a new print of the images, and it will go up in my office—a little reminder of a place that brings a smile to my face
+Now, after scanning the slide and retouching in Photoshop, I was able to correct that issue.
+I have recently made a new print of the images, and it will go up in my office—a little reminder of a place that brings a smile to my face

-A broken starter and a push start.
+It’s a broken starter and a push start.

 This spot also reminds me of the time in 1988 when my son Ray and I had stopped for gas.
 We were returning from a backpacking trip in Sequoia National Park, where we had climbed 13,000+ Joe Devil Peak.
 Our cars starter (no longer that Fiat 128, but a Honda Accord) had broken on the trip.
 I had decided that it would be OK for us to go home where I could repair it.
 It was a manual transmission so that we could push start it by making sure we stopped on a hill.
 Starting it by letting it roll.
 That all worked fine until Olancha.